 Newborn photography is typically scheduled within the first two weeks of birth.
 This is when babies are still very sleepy and curly.
 And infant pictures require a sleeping baby!

 However, for preterm or early babies, and babies that have spent time in the NICU this timeline can be adjusted.
-Remember that is the ideal timeframe, but you can still photograph “older” newborns past two weeks old.
+Remember that while within two weeks is the ideal timeframe, you can still photograph “older” newborns past two weeks old.
 You will just need to be more patient and perhaps focus more on the swaddled shots than bare baby photos.
 In our opinion, five weeks is the latest you can try for newborn photos.
 We have photographed many older newborns and they have always turned out beautiful!

 You will want to ask parents to consider booking their photoshoot with you in the second or third trimester.